-During autumn 1944, an R.A.F.
-Hudson carrying a V.I.P. passenger in possession of highly secret information is shot down and ditches in the North Sea.
+During autumn 1944, a Royal Air Force Hudson carrying a very important passenger in possession of highly secret information is shot down and ditches in the North Sea.
 Fighting the elements and trying to keep up morale, the occupants of the aircraft's dinghy talk about their lives awaiting the rescue they hope will come.
 This movie's title reflects the motto of the R.A.F.'s Air Sea Rescue Service, one of whose high speed launches battles against its own mechanical problems, enemy action, time, and the weather to locate and rescue the downed crew and the vital secret papers they carry.

 SURGING DRAMA!
 Excitement that leaps from the screen!